felleg/felleg.gitlab.io-backup/content/posts/20201017-i-love-ereaders.md

 lower their prices.
 It is not our responsibility as a consumer to jump through hoops.

 Remember that the people who make the most money from this transaction are the publishers and distributors.
 Not the authors.
-The system is not built with fairness in mind.
+The current system surrounding the purchase of E-books is not built with fairness in mind.

-## "Not all books are available in electronic format"
+## "Not all books are available in electronic format!"

 More and more books are becoming available.
 Any book published after 2010 surely has a digital version.
 And as we move forward in time, we go deeper and deeper in humanity's back catalog in order to digitize everything we